Usage statistics and billing

 The information on the microservice usage is presented in the Usage statistics page.

-For more details, refer to Tenants in the Cumulocity IoT OpenAPI Specification.
+For more details, refer to Tenants in the Cumulocity OpenAPI Specification.
 Note that details are available only for daily usage.
 For a summary query only the sum of all issued requests is returned.

 Scaling